svw5523/Valuing-American-Option-by-CRR-Approach/README.md

 The binomial approach also known as lattice approach can be used to value wide-range of general derivative securities and also to obtain exact formula by taking the limit in which the binomial tree converges to a continuum.

 As proposed by Cox, Ross, Rubinstein, this method divides the time until option maturity into discrete intervals and presumes that, during each of these intervals, the price of the asset — e.g., the stock — follows a binomial process moving from its initial value, S, to Su (with probability p) or Sd (with probability 1-p).
-Given this set of share prices, the call/put can be valued by working backwards from maturity.
+Given this set of share prices, the call/put can be valued by working backwards from maturity. [links here](https://medium.com/@polanitzer/cox-ross-rubinstein-1979-binomial-model-predict-european-and-american-options-prices-c0902039a951).

 ### Python code to reproduce the Cox, Russ, and Rubinstein Binomial Model